acisops/acis_anomaly_pages/source/dpaa_shutdown_bepa.rst

 .. note::

-    The diagnosis and response to this anomaly presented in this document assumes that BEP A, powered by DPA side A, is the active BEP
+    **IMPORTANT:** The diagnosis and response to this anomaly presented in this document assumes that BEP A, powered by DPA side A, is the active BEP

     *This anomaly requires human intervention to recover to science operations.*